Hygiene is Paramount

 After Getting a Tattoo

-Now that you are done with the ordeal of getting your body art applied to your body it is absolutely paramount that you follow all of the aftercare procedures that your tattoo artist will go over with you before you leave.
-Your ability to follow all of the instructions carefully will be the difference between a positive experience and a not so good result.
+Now that you are done with the ordeal of getting your skin art applied to your body, it is absolutely necessary that you follow every and all of the aftercare procedures that your tattoo artist will go over with you before you leave.
+Your ability to follow all of the instructions carefully will be the difference between a positive experience, and a less than ideal result.

-One of the keys to after care is to remove any of the oozing blood platelets that normally form ahead of scabbing.
-You want to be sure to keep any scabs from forming over your tattoo, as this can lead to premature color fading.
-By keeping it moisturized and protected from the sun you can almost certainly expect the vivid colors of your tattoo to shine bright.
+One of the keys to aftercare is to remove any of the oozing blood platelets that normally form ahead of scabbing.
+You want to be sure to keep any scabs from forming over your tattoo, as this can lead to premature colour fading.
+By keeping it moisturised and protected from the sun you can almost certainly expect the vivid colours of your tattoo to shine bright and for years on end.

 Things to absolutely avoid